YU-MITC/moodle-local_yukaltura/README.md

 # YU Video Package for Kaltura

-YU Kaltura local libraries for Moodle
+YU Kaltura Local Libraries for Moodle
 ------

 This plugin provides libraries and APIs and power other "YU Video Package" plugins.